mbloch/mapshaper/docs/development/raster-geotiff-support.md

 unhandled metadata field for nodata, Mapshaper may not know the nodata value and it can still affect display scaling.

-The current preview generation uses nearest-neighbor resampling from the working samples.
-For continuous-tone imagery, bilinear resampling is a reasonable future improvement.
-For categorical or palette rasters, nearest-neighbor resampling is safer.
-If the implementation cannot reliably classify the raster, start with a conservative documented default and expose an import option later.
+The current import/display preview generation uses nearest-neighbor resampling from the working samples.
+Export-specific SVG rendering uses area averaging for downsampling and bilinear sampling for upsampling or near-native output.

 ## Source Preservation